jsguy/misojs/README.md

-## TODO before making public
+## TODO before making publically available

 The main philosophy for miso is to be easy to get up and running whilst providing full support for best practice development.

-We need to address the following issues before making miso.js public.
+We need to address the following issues before making miso.js available to the public:

 ### General

-* Define what level of pluggability we want, for example
+* Define what level of pluggability we want - some parts make sense as libraries, but miso.js itself is a framework.
 * Documentation for how this all works

 ### Models